 Tamil Nadu has been hogging the headlines over the last few months for various reasons.
 First it was the state’s beloved Amma’s death, then the Jallikattu controversy and now the tussle for the Chief Minister’s post.
-The state capital Chennai is in the spotlight of national media due to these controversies, so the language spoken by localites is of interest.
+The state capital Chennai is in the spotlight of national media due to these controversies, so the Tamil Nadu language spoken by localities is of interest.

 Tamil has various dialects spoken in the various regions of the state – Kongu Tamil in Coimbatore, Madurai Tamil, Tirunalveli Tamil, Trichy Tamil and of course the Chennai Tamil (Madras Bashai).
 Chennai Tamizh/tamil is an amalgamation of the various dialects along with words borrowed from other languages like Malayalam, Telugu and Hindi.

 ‘A local dialect spoken in a multilingual context’ — this is how V. Arasu, head of department of Tamil Literature at the University of Madras, describes Madras Tamil.
 Chennai being a mega metropolis, there are multitudes of people from across India and abroad.
 It does not take much time to catch up with this slang irrespective of where one is from.
 Although it is hard to find locals talking in Hindi, they do understand the language.
 This scene is changing due to migration of many North Indians to Chennai in search of work.

 Another language that can be easily understood by the locals is that particular dialect of Telugu spoken by those natives of Andhra, who have settled down in Tamil Nadu since many generations.
 Their Telugu consists of a large collection of Tamil words and is hence easy to understand.
 However, it is necessary for every person living in Chennai to learn a few Tamil words/phrases for simple conversations at the grocery store or for bargaining with autowallahs.